oorestisime/linear-agent/README.md

-This tool was ** Vibe Coded ** .
-No guarantees it works for your usecase and also no guarantees i ll keep maintaining :D

 # Linear Agent

+> **Note**: This tool was vibe coded using Claude Code.
+I'm not sure if I'll continue maintaining it.
+Use at your own discretion.

 A CLI tool that fetches tickets from Linear, enriches them with detailed information, and uses Claude to generate implementation plans.